junxzm1990/pomp/reverse-from-coredump/README.md

 library to read and write ELF files

-~~$ sudo apt-get install libdisasm0 libdisasm-dev~~

-~~disassembler library for x86 code~~

 ### custome-tailor libdisasm

-Now we use a custome-tailor [libdisasm](https://github.com/junxzm1990/libdsiasm).
+We use a custome-tailor libdisasm.
 The corresponding installation process is as follows:

 ```sh
 cd libdsiasm